Achilles tendon pain

 - Stiff calf muscles or ankles

-How is Achilles tendonitis treated?
+How is Achilles tendinitis treated?

 Acute phase (phase 1-2)

-- Active rest : Avoid jumping and running.
+- Active rest: Avoid jumping and running.

 Subacute and chronic phase (phase 3-4)

-- Shockwave therapy and laser : Stimulates the healing process.
+- Shockwave therapy and laser: Stimulates the healing process.

-Eccentric toe raises
+Eccentric calf raises

 - 3 sets of 12 repetitions, daily.

-Quick toe raises
+Quick calf raises

-- 3 sets of 30 seconds every day.
+- 3 sets of 30 seconds daily.

 - Stand on one leg for 30 seconds, preferably several times a day.